1975 Major League Baseball postseason: Boston Red Sox (AL) vs. Cincinnati Reds (NL)

 This World Series featured two teams with lengthy championship droughts.
 The Red Sox last won the World Series in 1918, while the Reds won their last title in 1940.

-In what many consider to be one of the greatest World Series ever played, the Reds defeated the Red Sox in seven games in a back-and-forth series.
+In what many consider to be one of the greatest World Series ever played, the Reds defeated the Red Sox in seven games in a back-and-forth series, ending a 35-year championship drought.

-The Red Sox blew out the Reds in Game 1 as Luis Tiant allowed only five hits in a complete game performance, while the Reds took Game 2 by one run to tie the series.
-When the series shifted to Cincinnati, the Reds narrowly took Game 3 in extra innings to go up 2-1 in the series.
-In Game 4, Tiant pitched another complete game for the Red Sox on three-days rest as Boston evened the series.
-In Game 5, Don Gullett and closer Rawly Eastwick helped the Reds win by a 6-2 score to gain a 3-2 series lead going back to Fenway Park.
+Luis Tiant pitched a five-hit complete game shutout as the Red Sox took Game 1.
+The Reds took Game 2 by one run to tie the series despite using four different pitchers.
+When the series shifted to Cincinnati, the Reds narrowly took Game 3 thanks to a walk-off RBI from Joe Morgan in the bottom of the tenth.
+In Game 4, despite giving up four runs, Tiant pitched another complete game for the Red Sox on three-days rest as Boston evened the series.
+In Game 5, Don Gullett and closer Rawly Eastwick helped the Reds win by a 6–2 score to gain a 3–2 series lead going back to Fenway Park.

 Game 6 of the series is widely regarded as one of the greatest games ever played in World Series history - Boston's Fred Lynn got the Red Sox an early lead in the bottom of the first inning with a three-run home run, and after four more innings, the Reds scored three runs to tie the game at three runs each.
-The Reds then scored three more runs in the seventh and eighth innings to take a 6-3 lead, then Boston's Bernie Carbo hit another three-run home run to tie the game in the bottom of the eighth.
+The Reds then scored three more runs in the seventh and eighth innings to take a 6–3 lead, then Boston's Bernie Carbo hit another three-run home run to tie the game in the bottom of the eighth.
 Then, no runs were scored in the ninth, tenth, or eleventh innings of play.
 In the twelfth inning, Carlton Fisk hit one of the most famous walk-off home runs in postseason history to win the game for the Red Sox, and the series then moved on to a seventh game.
-Footage of the home run by Fisk can be viewed on sports highlights videos on YouTube and elsewhere on the Internet.